review the Terms

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) gives workers and their families who lose their health benefits the right to choose to continue group health benefits provided by their group health plan for limited periods the hours worked, the transition between jobs, death, divorce, and other life events.
 Qualified individuals may be required to pay the entire premium for coverage up to 102 percent of the cost to the plan.

 COBRA outlines how employees and family members may elect continuation coverage.
 It also requires employers and plans to provide notice.

 Qualified for Extended Coverage

-Another thing to consider is to include in your severance agreement is the outplacement assistance, this will help you find a new job, and the company that fired you can offer this service for free in order to help you secure a new job.
-Outplacement is a service that is supplied by companies that specialize in helping former employees with job search tools following a layoff or job loss.
+Another thing to consider is to include in your severance agreement is the outplacement assistance, this will help you find a new job, and the company that fired you can offer this service for free to help you secure a new job.
+Outplacement is a service that is supplied by companies that specialize in assisting former employees with job search tools following a layoff or job loss.

-Check with your company to see if they offer this service at free cost so that you have peace of mind because you know that when your offer is terminated you can get another job with ease.
+Check with your company to see if they offer this service at free cost so that you have peace of mind because you know that when your offer is terminated, you can get another job with ease.

 Last Pay from Employer

 When it comes to severance agreements and being terminated from your position, one may consider the most critical question is “what’s in my last paycheck?” or “what severance pay will I receive per my agreement?”
 The last paycheck should include any payouts for accrual of vacation time, personal time, and sick time, as well, if the company allows it.

 As an employee, it’s advisable to arbitrate disputes instead of immediately thinking about litigation.
 You should consult a competent attorney that can translate the terms of a severance agreement so that you can understand what your employer wants you to do and to assist you in negotiating a deal that is agreeable to you and your former employer.